Listuguj Mi'gmaq First Nation: 1981 Salmon Raid

 On June 11 and 20, 1981, the Quebec Provincial Police conducted controversial raids on the reserve to stop the Mi'gmaq from asserting their control over their native fishery.
 Federal Indian Affairs Minister John Munro was among those critical of the manner in which the Quebec government and provincial minister Lucien Lessard had acted.
 All convictions resulting from the arrests were eventually overturned.

 The raids and their aftermath were documented by Alanis Obomsawin in her 1984 film Incident at Restigouche.

-Media depictions
+Arts and culture

 The community is depicted in the 2021 documentary series Gespe'gewa'gi: The Last Land.

+Artist Marc Rankiel recorded a song named Listuguj as a tribute to its citizens on his album Hairy in 2024.